ThuyNT13/thuy_life/README.md

 No framework, just CSS.

 Based off of [W3.CSS templates](https://www.w3schools.com/css/css_rwd_templates.asp) and tweaked to learn how it works.
-Particularly exploring parallax effect, responsive design and different layouts for the navbar.
+Particularly exploring parallax effect, responsive design and different layouts for the navbar like having it fixed to bottom of screen instead of top.

 - [ ] Major refactoring needed to DRY up code.
 - [ ] Adjust height/padding for small screens.